CasperVerswijvelt/TypeFast/README.md

 ## Contributing

 If you would like to contribute to the project, feel free to fork this project and open a pull request.
+Pleas make sure that your code is properly formatted, this project works with Prettier.

 ## Authors